jchanunhs/JasonTutoringServices/README.md

 - Audio and video
 - Font and printing
 - CSS3 transitions and animations
-- JavaScript to get the current date.
+- JavaScript to get the current date
 - JQuery UI and Plugins for tabs and accordions
-- JQuery mobile to display my application on a
+- JQuery mobile to display my application on phone

 Note: Form page redirects user to homepage after submit.